 The Jade plant (Crassula ovata) is a popular potted plant for use indoors as a houseplant or outdoors as a potted specimen.
-They are good-growers, but over time, these jewels with their thick woody stems can outgrow their pots and need repotting.

 In this article, we share tips on repotting your Jade plant.

 When repotting a Jade plant, wait until the soil becomes relatively dry.
 Measure a fresh soil mixture into a clean, new container that is one size larger than the one the plant has been living in.

 Gently remove your Jade plant from its old container by running a table knife, spade, or similar flat tool around the inside of the container to loosen any bits of root that may be clinging to the pot.

 Before repotting your Jade plant, it’s important to examine it first, especially under stems and leaves physically, for any signs of pest infestation.

 Examples of insects include mealybugs, scales, and thrips.
 Also, make sure your plant doesn’t have any disease symptoms to prevent the spread of diseases.

 If you are repotting a large mature succulent plant, wrap the top of it loosely with a cloth to protect the leaves.

 Lean the plant over onto its side and pull the pot away.
 If the plant is very root bound, you may need to cut or break the pot to get it out.